mandelsoft/documents/config/README.md

 particular applications or application installations.

-There are several approaches to simplify the description used to control the installation process ad simplify the creation of installer at all, from templating used to apply patterns or rules to avoid duplicate information to complete general or product specific DSLs used to express complex configuration descriptions tighter to the problem domain than simple value structures.
+There are several approaches to simplify the description used to control the installation process and simplify the creation of installers at all, from templating used to apply patterns or rules to avoid duplicate information to complete general or product specific DSLs used to express complex configuration descriptions closer to the problem domain than simple value structures.
 Those DSLs can be generalized by frameworks to shift the installer development from a general purpose language to the composition of DSL elements.

-This paper will describe how configurations could look like and how it interacts with or relates to different installation procedures or processes.
+In the following we will describe how configurations could look like and how it interacts with or relates to different concepts for installation procedures.
-And it argues that the optimization of configurations and configuration DSLs does not solve the problem with complex installations.
+And we argue that the optimization of configurations and configuration DSLs does not solve the problem with complex installations.
 Instead, the crucial element is the abstraction level between the configuration elements focusing on the problem domain and the finally maintained elements and the target environment.

+### The Problem

+Basically the installation problem decomposes into two similar problems, the initial setup of a product or application and its update.
+These parts look very similar, especially because typically an attempt is made to describe solutions for both problem flavor in a uniform manner.
+But there is a large difference in complexity.
+Setting up a new installation is relatively simple compared with an update to a newer version.
+During the setup no existing state of an installation has to be considered, which just required to describe and finally create the required implementation element in a target environment.
+In contrast to this, an update in its general form has to handle the migration of an existing implementation structure towards a potentially different one arising from revised or evolved design decisions.
+This not only could require the migration of data structures but also to preserce abstract state distributed over multiple implementation elements.

+The term *installation* will be used in the following as a synonym for both *setup* and *update*.
+If required, the term update will explicitly be used.

 ### General Layout